cowlingj/an-introduction-to-programming-with-python/README.md

 a very last resort if stuck on an exercise.
 It's temping to copy the solution or look at it for answers but just keep in
 mind:
 > “The master has failed more times than the beginner has even tried.”
-> -Stephen McCraine
+> \- Stephen McCraine

 ## Contributors